bbohen/resume/README.md

   * Development of REST API with Django/DRF, Postgres, Redis
   * Performance optimization of the API and it's utilization of associated systems such as Elasticsearch and Postgres
   * Development of SPA with React, Material UI & Apollo tooling
-  * Development of Node.js microservice used for third party integrations
+  * Development of Node.js service used for third party integrations
-  * Development of Go microservice used for authentication and enrichment of Kafka/Logstash data ingestion pipeline
+  * Development of Go service used for authentication and enrichment of Kafka/Logstash data ingestion pipeline
   * Architect and develop system for daily metrics of Kafka/Logstash data ingestion pipeline
   * Architect and develop system for tracking the numerous device types of incoming logs within Kafka/Logstash data ingestion pipeline
   * Use Logstash to create log parsers for the various formats of third party vendors